dcac/dcac.github.io/_posts/features/2020-06-20-a-z-worst-horror.md

 comments: true
 tags: [best of,a-z]
 ---
-s you know, the only thing better than a great horror movie, is a terrible one.
+As you know, the only thing better than a great horror movie, is a terrible one.

 That’s why we decided to change gears in our **A-Z** series with [WatchMojo](https://www.youtube.com/channel/UCaWd5_7JhbQBe4dknZhsHJg).
 This will be the first of a series of “worst” movies from A-Z for some of our favourite genres.
 What makes them “the worst”, exactly?
 See for yourself: